jasj/ApprizDemo/doc/getMessagesByClient.md

-services|servicesObject|Services available [see below]() appends|ArrayOfAppendsObject|For an example of a transaction information [see below]() status|integer| 200: OK<br> 452: Request data missed <br> 506: Internal Error due invalid request data error|object| use a JSON.stringify.
+services|servicesObject|Services available [see below]() appends|ArrayOfAppendsObject|For an example of a transaction information [see below]() status|integer| 200: OK<br> 452: Request data missed <br> 506: Internal Error due invalid request data error|object| Use a JSON.stringify.
 ONLY FOR STATUS 452.

 ####servicesObject